idealparable/BibleQ/DidLazarusWriteJohn.md

 - **Composition fallacy:** "Something true of a part is true of the whole." **(Particular to universal.)** Backwards Statistics would be a subtype of this, as are the others below other than Division.
 This can include positive **(some, to all)** or negative **(some not, to none)**.

-  Example: "Metal doesn't float, so the metal boat doesn't float."
+  Example of Composition Fallacy: "Metal doesn't float, so the metal boat doesn't float."

   "<u>Met</u>al doesn't <u>float</u>,<br>
   "<u>So</u> a metal <u>boat</u>,<br>